New Blood Tests Should Show How Long A COVID-19 Vaccine Will Protect You

 But what if new vaccines are needed to deal with dangerous variants of the coronavirus?
 Waiting months is not an attractive option.

-So researchers are trying to come up with tests that can be performed using a blood sample that will determine not only whether a vaccine will work, but for how long.
+So researchers are trying to come up with tests that can be performed using a blood sample that will determine not only whether a vaccine will work but also for how long.

 One approach for determining these so-called correlates of protection is underway at the University of Oxford.
 Researchers there are deliberately exposing volunteers to the coronavirus.
 The volunteers are all healthy young adults who have previously gotten sick with COVID-19.